 The value of each award is $1,000 (AUD).
 Each awardee will be invited to present a lecture to the Society.

 Conditions of the Doctoral Awards

-- The awards shall be made to candidates no more than three years, or three years equivalent-full-time, after their PhD graduation.
+- The awards shall be made to nominees who are no more than three years, or three years equivalent-full-time, after their PhD graduation.

-- The candidate’s research can be in any field (sciences, medicine, arts or humanities) and others within the purview of the Society.
+- The nominee’s research can be in any field (sciences, medicine, arts or humanities) and others within the purview of the Society.

 - The awards are intended to recognise significant advances based on the PhD research, as evidenced by published or in press peer-reviewed papers in national/international journals or equivalent outputs in fields where publications are not the norm.

-- The research has to have been largely carried out in Tasmania or under the aegis of a Tasmanian-based organization.
+- The research should have been largely carried out in Tasmania or under the aegis of a Tasmanian-based organization.

 - Nominations may be made by anyone although no self-nominations will be accepted.

 - Nominations must be received before COB, 15 November annually.